t-mart/dotfiles/extra/windows/fancontrol/README.md

    Configuration".
 Choose the configuration file you placed in the previous step.

-4. (Optional) If you want to run FanControl at startup, create a task in the Task Scheduler to run the FanControl executable at logon.
-(Startup folder doesn't work.):
+4. To run FanControl at startup, create a task in the Task Scheduler to run the FanControl executable at logon.
+(Startup folder method doesn't work.):

    - General:
      - Name: FanControl
      - Run whether user is logged on or not
      - Run with highest privileges
    - Triggers:
      - At log on
    - Actions:
      - Start a program
        - Program/script: `C:\Program Files (x86)\FanControl\FanControl.exe`
        - Start in: `C:\Program Files (x86)\FanControl\`